 This way once you start a regular training you will be able to focus on technical aspects of Muay Thai.
 You could start sparring with more advanced practitioners instead of spending valuable time in the gym to build up your stamina.

 Start running.
 Start doing crunches to toughen your core.
 Do pull-ups and push-ups to make your arms stronger.

 Do not waste a valuable time in the Muay Thai gym trying to build up you stamina.
 Improve your cardio before you start paying for the class.

-You don't need a lot of gear to start your training.
-All you need to get for a starter is: good quality gloves, hand wraps, mouth guard and groin guard and obviously a pair of shorts and a vest.
-The rest of equipment you will be provided by a [good] gym.
+You don't need a lot of expensive gear to start your training.
+All you need is to get is: a pair of quality gloves, hand wraps, mouth guard and obviously a pair of shorts and a vest.
+The rest of the equipment you will be provided by a [good] gym.

 The cornerstone of a Muay Thai training is a bag work/pad work and a sparring - both are very physically demanding activities.
 Intense Thai boxing training holds a ring-ready level of fitness for a goal.
 Muay Thai is also a great tool for a self-defense.
 It keeps you physically and mentally tough.